 Do not give out your social security number or bank account information before verifying that a potential employer is legitimate.
 Legitimate employers will give you the option of using direct deposit, but they won’t demand that you use it as a method of payment.
 Before providing any bank account information to set up direct deposit, make sure to thoroughly research a company and complete new hire paperwork.
 It’s also best to meet the employer in person first.

 And once again, don’t trust employers who ask you to deposit funds in your own bank account and then then wire these funds elsewhere.

 You’re offered a fantastic job, if you’ll only just cover a few expenses first: a certification, recruitment, or background-check fee, or perhaps payment for training materials, work visas, and/or travel expenses.
 Once you pay up, however, you never hear from the “employer” again.

 “If you have to pay for the promise, it’s likely a scam.
 The promise of a job isn’t the same thing as a job,” the Federal Trade Commission (FTC) advises.
 For example, you should never pay a potential employer to run a credit report (credit reports can be obtained for free).
 Scammers are also especially likely to target people who need a visa to to work abroad.

 Identity theft scams

-Fake employers might tell you that before offering you a job, they’ll need your social security number, driver’s license, or bank account details in order to check your credit score (again, there are multiple free credit report services that you can access yourself!).
-They can use this information to open credit cards in your name and run up massive debts.
+Fake employers might tell you that before offering you a job, they’ll need your social security number, driver’s license, or bank account details in order to check your credit score.
+(Again, there are multiple free credit report services that you can access yourself!)
+Scammers can use this information to open credit cards in your name and run up massive debts.